Last updated: May 2026

 The Rentista program serves those with steady passive income who aren’t yet retired.

-- Proof of stable monthly income of at least $2,500 for two years, OR
+- Proof of stable monthly income of at least $2,500 USD for two years, or

 - Clean criminal record